JohnMaass/Hadoop_Maven_Skeleton/README.md

 # Hadoop_Maven_Skeleton
-Maven project I use as an archetype to write hadoop-mapreduce scripts.\n
+Maven project I use as an archetype to write hadoop-mapreduce scripts.
-Contains:\n
+Contains:
--maven-shade-plugin to make fat jars\n -hadoop-mapreduce-client-common 2.7.2\n
+-maven-shade-plugin to make fat jars -hadoop-mapreduce-client-common 2.7.2
 -hadoop-common 2.7.2